Home - Book Preview

 He stood in the bathroom doorway and breathed for a moment.

-There was a word for how he was starting to feel that he didn't ever use because it wasn't a word he allowed himself.
-That word was safe.
+There was a word for how he was starting to feel that he didn't ever use because it wasn't a word he allowed word was safe.
 Safe was the kind of word that, once you started believing it, made you dumb in ways that were hard to recover from.

-Quinn took them.
-Sullivan remained in the doorway.
+Quinn took remained in the doorway.

 "No, sir," Quinn said.
-"Everything's fine."
+"Everything's fine. "

 Sullivan nodded and left.